mapaction/rolling-data-scramble-dashboard-poc/README.md

 This sequence of method calls is designed to allow each step to be run as part of a workflow for the Rolling Data Scramble, and in wider automation projects.

+The `entrypoint.py` script is used to run this method.

 #### Application configuration